 Jump back in time for a unique understanding into two distinct periods of Paisley’s rich textile history.

-Within the weaver’s cottage, you will find the original weaving looms and learn about the origins of the Sma’ Shot Day celebration held in July each year.
+Within the weaver’s cottage, you will find original weaving looms and learn about the origins of the Sma’ Shot Day celebration traditionally held each July.

 On crossing the yard, you will discover the house of a foreman of a nearby mill in the mid-19th century.
 Within this house, visitors can experience what family life was like within the kitchen/living area, bedroom, children’s room and parlour.
 Each room is decorated to represent various time periods from the late 19th into the early 20th century.

-The Sma’ Shot Cottages are a major tourist attraction of historical significance in the Renfrewshire area – take a step back in time with a guided tour followed by a delicious Afternoon Tea.
+The Sma’ Shot Cottages are a fascinating visitor attraction of historical significance in the Renfrewshire area – take a step back in time with a guided tour followed by a delicious afternoon tea.